Personalisation can be likened to privatisation of state-owned utilities in the 1980s – a big idea with the potential to transform the public sector.

-Charles Leadbeater, an adviser to government on public service innovation, argues that offering personalised education and health services will increase people’s expectations and create a new, demand-led pressure for reform.
-The Prime Minister has already promised personalised public services in a series of recent speeches.
+The Prime Minister has promised personalised public services in a series of recent speeches.
+This pamphlet argues that offering personalised education and health services will increase people’s expectations and create a demand-led pressure for reform.

-Leadbeater thinks that if government is serious about personalisation, public sector bodies should regard this promise as a profound challenge to the way they currently operate.
-Until now, the government’s promise of choice in public service has tended to focus on offering people a choice of school or hospital, but it has less to say about choice of services on offer, or the way they are provided.
+Charles Leadbeater believes that if government is serious about personalisation, public sector bodies should regard this promise as a big challenge to the way they currently operate.